denisiglesiasgarcia/B760-DS3H-DDR4-unraid/README.md

 fi
 ```

-### What i tried and it did not work as expected

-#### IBM ServeRAID M1015

-This card was flashed to LSI 9211-8i IT mode using a tutorial similar to [this](https://www.servethehome.com/ibm-serveraid-m1015-part-4/) 10 years ago.
-This card is great but it is not oriented to power savings, i don't remember in which C-state it blocks.
-Expected power usage is around 10W plus 1-2W per disk.
-It runs hot.

-Replaced by the ASM1166.

-#### Solarflare 10GB SF329-9021-R7.4

-This [card](https://www.ebay.fr/itm/193363150794) is an excellent card and works out of the box in everything i tried.
-Not power savings friendly.
-Runs very hot.
-Power usage estimation is around 10-20W.
-It blocks the C-state of the rest, so it increments significatively power usage of all the system.

-Replaced by the Intel X710-DA2

-#### Kingston NV2 4TB M.2 SSD

-Very cheap but does not have any power savings activated and runs as hot as a volcano.
-Not recommended.
-Was used as cache for everything.
-Limited to C2.

-Replaced by Samsung 990 Pro 2TB

 ## Estimation of power consumption and C-states

 base = PSU + Gigabyte B760 DS3H DDR4 BIOS + 1x Be Quiet Pure Wings 2 4-pin PWM